 Mr. Gabriel S. Claudio currently serves as a member of the Board of Directors of the Philippine Amusement and Gaming Corporation (PAGCOR).
-Attached is a copy of the latest authority from the Board of Directors of PAGCOR allowing Mr. Gabriel S. Claudio to sit on the Board of Directors of the Bank.
+Attached (as Annexes "A" and "B") are copies of the authority from the Board of Directors of PAGCOR allowing Mr. Gabriel S. Claudio to sit on the Board of Directors of the Bank, previously submitted to the Securities and Exchange Commission and the Bangko Sentral ng Pilipinas.

-IN WITNESS WHEREOF, I have hereunto signed this Certification and Undertaking this day of May 2017 at Makati City, Philippines.
+MAYthis 5 IN WITNESS WHEREOF, I have hereunto signed this Certification and Undertaking MAYthis 5 May 2017 at Makati City, Philippines.